hangtwenty/presswork/README.md

 ==========

 * Purpose: generate some text - specifically I wanted to write some parodies of music reviews, specifically of some electronic and experimental music I love.
 I love the music, but the reviews can be a bit... funny.
 So I wanted to poke more fun.
 I published a couple of posts, and hand some laughs with friends.
 Here: [Presswerk](http://presswerk.tumblr.com/).
 I was going to do more, but I turned my attention back to making new music.
-* Original Markov Chain class forked from [TehMillhouse/PyMarkovChain](https://github.com/TehMillhouse/PyMarkovChain)
+* Originally was forked from [TehMillhouse/PyMarkovChain](https://github.com/TehMillhouse/PyMarkovChain)
     * Added sentence tokenization support (via NLTK)
-    * Added unit tests (86% test coverage of the module)
+    * Added unit tests (86% test coverage of `presswork` module for now)
     * Added little Flask web app for playing around rapidly

 setup